Diabetic Eye Exams: Preventing Vision Loss

-According to Diabetes Canada, currently, one in three Canadians has diabetes or prediabetes.
+According to Diabetes Canada, currently, one in three Canadians has diabetes (Type 1 or Type 2) or prediabetes.
 Furthermore, previous research shows that those 20 years of age today face a 50 percent chance of developing diabetes in their lifetime.
 Diabetes can increase the risk of heart attack, stroke, and vision loss and impact overall health.
-Regular diabetic eye exams are essential because to manage diabetes and prevent irreversible vision loss.
-Schedule a diabetic eye exam with us today and see how and why our eye exams are one of the most thorough, comprehensive, advanced and personalized available.
+Regular diabetic eye exams are essential to manage diabetes and prevent irreversible vision loss.
+Schedule a diabetic eye exam with our Edmonton optometrists today and see how and why our eye exams are one of the most thorough, comprehensive, advanced, and personalized available.

 Diabetes is a disease that affects many areas of the body, including your eyes.
 In terms of ocular health, diabetes increases the risk of developing several eye diseases and conditions.
 These include glaucoma and cataracts, as well the risk of vision loss.
 The foremost eye health concern for individuals with diabetes is the development of diabetic retinopathy – a condition where the growth of new blood vessels can cause irreversible vision loss.